MrZaKaRiA/DropboxSQL/README.md

 ```
 2. A Dropbox account with an access token.
 To create an access token, follow the [official Dropbox documentation](https://www.dropbox.com/developers/reference/oauth-guide).

+    # Create a Dropbox App with Write Permissions

+    This guide will show you how to create a Dropbox app and give it write permissions.

+    ## Prerequisites

+    1. A Dropbox account.
+If you don't have one, sign up at [https://www.dropbox.com](https://www.dropbox.com).

+    ## Steps

+    1. Visit the Dropbox App Console at [https://www.dropbox.com/developers/apps/create](https://www.dropbox.com/developers/apps/create).

+    2. Select the type of access your app will need:
+       - **Scoped access**: Choose this option for more granular control over app permissions.
+       - **Full dropbox**: Choose this option if your app needs access to all files and folders in your Dropbox.

+    3. Enter a unique name for your app in the "App name" field.

+    4. Click the "Create App" button.

+    5. Once your app is created, you'll be redirected to the app's settings page.
+Here, you can manage your app's settings and permissions.

+    6. In the "OAuth 2" section, click the "Generate" button to create an access token.
+This token will be used to authenticate your app with Dropbox.
+Make sure to keep this token secure, as it grants access to your Dropbox account.

+    7. To set write permissions, go to the "Permissions" tab on the app's settings page.

+    8. Scroll through the list of permissions and enable the ones your app requires for writing.
+For example, if your app needs to write files and folders, enable the `files.metadata.write`, `files.content.write`, and `files.metadata.read` permissions.

+    9. Click the "Submit" button at the bottom of the page to save your changes.

+    Your Dropbox app is now set up with write permissions.
+Use the generated access token to authenticate with the Dropbox API in your application.

 3. MySQL or MariaDB installed on your system.

 ## Setup